OpenSportsLab/soccernetpro-ui/annotation_tool/ui/README.md

 This directory contains the **View layer** of the application's MVC architecture.
 It is responsible solely for the graphical presentation and user interaction components.

-**Note:** No business logic or data manipulation should be performed here.
+**Note:** No business logic or data manipulation was performed here.
 All user interactions (clicks, edits) are emitted as Qt Signals to be handled by the `controllers` module.

 ## 📂 Directory Structure